FaithObamomi-png/Clinical-Nurses-AI-Adoption-Analysis/README.md

 1. **Source:** Single Google Forms questionnaire administered to 102 clinical nurses across rotating shifts in a Federal Teaching Hospital in Nigeria.
 Data collected over two months, January to March 2026.
 2. **Ingestion:** Completed responses were exported directly from Google Forms into Microsoft Excel as a single worksheet containing 102 rows, with one row per nurse and each column mapped to a survey variable.
 3. **Cleaning:** Inconsistent entries across categorical variables were resolved.
-Only variables directly aligned with the four project objectives were retained, with out-of-scope survey questions excluded from the analysis entirely.
+Only variables directly aligned with the five project objectives were retained, with out-of-scope survey questions excluded from the analysis entirely.
 4. **Transformation:**  The knowledge section questions were scored per respondent and aggregated into a composite score, then categorized into three tiers: High, Moderate, and Low.
 Responses across all remaining variables were categorized, and demographic variables including age and years of experience were binned into defined ranges to support segmentation.
 5. **Analysis:** Descriptive statistics and frequency distributions were generated across all four variable categories.
 Demographic segmentation by age group and years of experience was applied to identify meaningful differences in readiness, comfortability, and perception across the workforce.
 6. **Output:** An interactive Excel dashboard with dynamic slicers, supported by a published Medium article and this GitHub project documentation.